teociaps/FeatureManagement.Database/README.md

     This method simplifies the configuration by combining both registrations into a single call.

 > [!NOTE]
-> In the context of database solution the feature management services will be added as scoped services.
+> In the context of database solutions, the feature management services will be added as scoped services.

 > [!IMPORTANT]
-> To use database feature management you need to register an **IFeatureStore**.
+> To use database feature management, you need to register an **IFeatureStore**.

 ### Configure Cache